astronomer/docs/astro/develop-project.md

 - An [Astro project](create-project.md).
 - Custom Python packages that are [installable with pip](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
 - A private GitHub repository for each of your custom Python packages.
-- A [GitHub SSH Private Key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) authorized to access your private GitHub repositories.
+- A [GitHub SSH private key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) authorized to access your private GitHub repositories.

 :::warning